Project Overview

 U.S. Department of Health and Human Services, Centers for Medicare & Medicaid Services, Medicare - Medicaid Coordination Office

 On behalf of the Medicare-Medicaid Coordination Office (MMCO) at the Centers for Medicare & Medicaid Services (CMS) Mathematica, in collaboration with its partners at Community Catalyst and NASDDDS, is conducting a series of qualitative studies in several states each year to better understand the health care experiences of dually eligible individuals enrolled in an integrated care plan.
-The studies focus on beneficiaries participating in the Financial Alignment Initiative (FAI) demonstrations and Medicare Advantage Dual Eligible Special Needs Plans (D-SNPs).
+The studies focus on enrollees participating in the Financial Alignment Initiative (FAI) demonstrations and Medicare Advantage Dual Eligible Special Needs Plans (D-SNPs).

 In addition, another type of study includes materials testing, which tests and refines materials used by CMS, states, plans, or providers to communicate with dually eligible individuals and their caregivers.
-These materials, which might range from educational materials to benefit explanations, frequently contain detailed information that help dually eligible individuals make informed choices and understand their rights, including their right to appeal coverage decisions.
+These communication materials, which might range from educational materials to benefit explanations, frequently contain detailed information that help dually eligible individuals make informed choices and understand their rights, including their right to appeal coverage decisions.

 Evidence & Insights From This Project